The Pocket Park is situated just outside Syresham, off Main Road at Kingshill layby. It is managed by Syresham Parish Council.

 Over the years the original benches, paths and steps have been worn or damaged and the vegetation has reclaimed some areas.
 In the spring of 2020 the Parish Council were informed that it had been successful in its application to MHCLG for a Pocket Park grant, which will enable us to fully renovate the park.

-Some of the planned works already underway are: renewal of the access steps, repairs to the pontoon, replacement benches and picnic tables.
+Some of the planned works have already been completed: renewal of the access steps, repairs to the pontoon, replacement benches and picnic tables, new gravel path and information board.

 The Wildlife Trust has also carried out a survey in the park and has sent a report to help the Parish Council make further plans for improving the site.

-If you would be interested in joining future working parties to help look after this wonderful little park, please contact the parish clerk with your details and we'll be in touch.
+If you would be interested in joining in regular Pocket Park working parties to help look after this wonderful little park, please contact the parish clerk with your details and we'll be in touch.

 Contact parish Clerk 01280 851178 or email firstname.lastname@example.org